Stay in Touch

 The Tuxedo Gardening System is less labor-intensive in construction, weeding, and maintaining your garden.
 The materials suggested will offer you another method to construct your raised bed.

-You will quit gardening using the methods you used before.
 Once you get your new raised bed operational, you never want to go back to what you have been doing before.

 Next year you should have the best garden you ever had without all the effort and expenses you would have spent playing in the dirt.